SBBradley/Templates/README.md

 # Templates
-Basic templates for new coding projects.
+Boilerplate templates for new coding projects.